rwynn/gtm/README.md

 		PipeAllowDisk:       false,         // true to allow MongoDB to use disk for aggregation pipeline options with large result sets
 		SplitVector:         false,         // whether or not to use internal MongoDB command split vector to split collections
-		Log:                 myLogger,      // pass your own logger ChangeStreamNs       []string{"db.col1", "db.col2"}, // set to a slice to namespaces to read via MongoDB change streams })
+		Log:                 myLogger,      // pass your own logger ChangeStreamNs       []string{"db.col1", "db.col2"}, // MongoDB 3.6+ only; set to a slice to namespaces to read via MongoDB change streams
+	})

 ### Direct Reads ###